abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 cd Work_eph4zpr_gwpt
 ```

-In this tutorial, we prefer to focus on the use of the EPH code hence
+In this tutorial, we prefer to focus on the use of the GWPT subdriver of the EPH code hence
 we will be using **pre-computed** DDB and DFPT POT and DEN files to bypass the DFPT part.
 We also provide a GS DEN.nc file to initialize the NSCF calculations
 and a POT file with the GS KS potential required to solve the Sternheimer equation.